sanyaarora11/Bandit-Writeups/Writeups.md

 ![Screenshot (30)](https://github.com/sanyaarora11/Bandit-Writeups/assets/147926344/19b7d913-9241-4ab0-b00a-7567ceaef2f9)

 To rectify it I took help from the walkthrough playlist and then used <b>2>/dev/null</b> to redirect the error messages to null so that they do not show on the standard output.
-The string produced on the output is the password for the next level.
+The output is the name of the file.
+I read the file with help of <b>cat</b> command and the output gave the string which is the password for the next level.